r-kaba/weCAN-A-Cancer-Survivability-Predictor/README.md

 - Originally trying to perform regression modelling, realized this does not work as a regression model but needs to be a classification model.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+<h2 id="conclusions"> 🎬 Conclusions </h2>
+In conclusion, I was able to create a machine learning model that helps to solve the problem:
+"How can we use Machine Leaning to increase the precision of prognostic estimates for cancer patients?"

+The model did well in predictiing patients with Very Poor and Good prognosis as compared to categories.
+Features such as Age, Metastatic Status, Metastatic Progression(number of metastases and number of metastatic sites), ... contribute the most to predicting prognosis category as defined above.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+<h2 id="next"> ⏭️ Next Steps </h2>

+The Model trained had adequate predictive power, however next steps from here include:
+- Designing a neural network (from scratch or using transfer learning) to get even more powerful predictions.
+- Collecting more patient data and further engineering my feature space for more predictive power.
+- Gathering a wider feature space to have more variance in the features present.
+- Ideally including more descriptive features that could aid in predicitve power.

+Features I believe would help create an even better model are:
+  - Tumor size
+  - Metastases size
+  - Specific mutated genes (there are a variety of genes that can be mutated that indicate prognosis status)
+  - Treatment (what treatment the patient is on can drastically change their prognosis)
+  - Tumor excision status: was the primary or metastatic tumors excised fully, partially, not at all? - if the tumor has been removed, this can change the patients prognosis.

+Moving forward, I would like to continue to work on this project and make the model perform even better and maybe integrate more features and more patient data.
+I will also attempt to create a streamlit app and a dashboard to display my project and results thus far.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>